tgowon/effective-java-3e-notes/items/item-08.md

 }
 ```

-**Why Finalizers are Cleaners are best to be avoided:**
+## Why Finalizers are Cleaners are best to be avoided:

-- GC decides when finalizers/cleaners (in general) are run.
+- GC decides when finalizers/cleaners are run.
   - **Major Takeaway:** Never do anything time-critical in a finalizer or a cleaner.
     - The promptness with which finalizers and cleaners are executed is primarily a function of the garbage collection algorithm, which varies widely across implementation.
 - Exceptions can be hard to find